 Scope of Responsibilities:

-Under the direction of the Director of CAPS, the Associate Director: Director of Campus Community Engagement works collaboratively with CAPS Associate Directors and Administrative and Financial Coordinator to oversee all center activities.
-The Associate Director: Director of Campus Community Engagement will provide specific oversight for student-focused activities that prevent suicide, decrease stigma, and facilitate help seeking behaviors.
+Under the direction of the Director of CAPS, the Associate Director: Director of Outreach and Community Engagement works collaboratively with CAPS Associate Directors and Administrative and Financial Coordinator to oversee all center activities.
+The Associate Director: Director of Outreach and Community Engagement will provide specific oversight for student-focused activities that prevent suicide, decrease stigma, and facilitate help seeking behaviors.
 The Associate Director will work collaboratively with faculty, staff, employees, parents, alumni, and students to promote the health and well-being of Duke students, placing priority on the ways marginalization, discrimination, and oppression negatively impact mental health.
-The Associate Director: Director of Campus Community Engagement will serve on the administrative leadership team for CAPS, chair the Campus Community Engagement steering committee, and provide administrative supervision for CAPS staff members.
+The Associate Director: Director of Outreach and Community Engagement will serve on the administrative leadership team for CAPS, chair the Campus Community Engagement steering committee, and provide administrative supervision for CAPS staff members.

-• Ensures that campus community engagement services fit within the overall scope and mission of CAPS, Student Affairs, and Duke University;
+• Ensures that outreach and community engagement services fit within the overall scope and mission of CAPS, Student Affairs, and Duke University;

-• Provides leadership for campus community engagement services operations including: mission, vision, policies, procedures, and training;
+• Provides leadership for outreach and community engagement services operations including: mission, vision, policies, procedures, and training;

-• Establishes campus community engagement services policies and procedures consistent with ethical guidelines, best practices, and applicable state and federal statutes;
+• Establishes outreach and community engagement services policies and procedures consistent with ethical guidelines, best practices, and applicable state and federal statutes;

-• Works within a comprehensive communication strategy to promote staff input, participation, and buy-in for CAPS campus community engagement systems and activities;
+• Works within a comprehensive communication strategy to promote staff input, participation, and buy-in for CAPS outreach and community engagement systems and activities;

 • Provides timely reports to the CAPS Director related to utilization, outcomes, and other variables relating to campus community engagement;